Who We Are

 Isaac Zablocki – Executive Director

-Isaac Zablocki is the Director of Film Programs at JCC Manhattan and the Director and Co-Founder of ReelAbilities: NY Disabilities Film Festival – the largest cultural festival of its kind in the world.
+Isaac Zablocki is the Director of Film Programs at JCC Manhattan and the Director and Co-Founder of ReelAbilities Film Festival: New York – the largest cultural festival of its kind in the world.
 The festival runs in 25 locations throughout the New York Metro area and in thirteen major cites throughout the country.
 Isaac is the founder and director of the Israel Film Center, which includes North America’s largest streaming site for Israeli films: IsraelFilmCenterSTREAM.org.
 He writes for many national publications and lectures on film at esteemed institutions around the world.